partho5/youtube-subtitle-downloader/README.md

-# YouTube Transcript Downloader Extension
+# YouTube Transcript Extractor - Chrome Extension

-A Chrome extension designed to enhance your YouTube experience by providing and managing transcripts for videos.
+A Chrome extension designed to extract YouTube subtitle/closed caption.
+This tool offers seamless access to video transcripts, empowering you to download and manage them effortlessly.

 ## Features

-- **Download Transcripts**: Easily download transcripts in various formats including text, JSON, SRT.
-More will be added.
+- **Download YouTube Transcripts**: Seamlessly download transcripts from YouTube videos in multiple formats, including plain text, JSON, and SRT.
+Future updates will introduce even more formats.

+- **One-Click Functionality**: Experience the ease of downloading transcripts with just a single click—no complicated steps involved.

-- **Custom Styling**: Modify YouTube's UI with custom styles and themes to improve the viewing experience.
+- **Custom YouTube UI Styling**: Enhance your YouTube viewing experience with custom styles, making the interface more intuitive and visually appealing.

-- **Language**: Extract all language transcripts provided by youtube.
+- **Multi-Language Support**: Automatically extract and download transcripts in all available languages provided by YouTube, catering to a global audience.

+- **Built-In YouTube Integration**: Perform all actions directly within YouTube’s interface, eliminating the need to visit external websites.

+- **Ad-Free Experience**: Enjoy an uninterrupted, ad-free experience while using the extension, designed by a user who understands the importance of focus.

 ## Installation